 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two common solutions are pipe relining and replacement of pipes.
-Both of these methods are designed to restore the function of your pipes, however there are some distinct differences you should be aware of.
+When it comes to fixing damaged pipes, two popular methods are pipe relining and replacement of pipes.
+Both of these methods are designed to bring back the original function of your pipes, however there are some distinct differences are important to understand.

 Key Takeaways